ostercloud/allen-eats/README.md

 1. **Parse the content** - Extract restaurant names, addresses, cuisines, and any other available info
 2. **Create CSV** - Save to `/Users/aoster/Restuarant list Keeper/[source]-restaurants.csv`
+3. Ensure there are no duplicates from other lists, look at the existing spreadsheet references in the index.html.
 3. **Geocode** (optional) - Run geocoding to add lat/lng for instant map loading
 4. **Merge or replace** - User can import CSV into their Google Sheet